FirstClassTree/CppAdvancePrograming2/README.md

 - `src/` – Main application source code
 - `tests/` – Unit and integration tests (Google Test)
 - `common/` – Shared interfaces and enums (as required by the assignment)
-- `files/` – Sample input and output files
+- `files/` – Sample input and output files in input_maps and output_maps
 - `build/` – CMake build directory (created manually)